gdtu-0/osm_data_pet_project/README.md

 **osm_data_pipeline_sensor**

 This sensor is responcible for triggering OSM data pipeline auto runs.
-By default this sensor runs every 60 seconds.
+By default this sensor runs every 60 seconds (this can be confiigured by changing the value of `OSM_DPL_SENSOR_UPDATE_INTERVAL_SECONDS` constant in `dagster/model/seettings.py`).

 Sensor logic:
 - Read location specifications from database;